The new digital world has fragmented the sales funnel. The irony? We’re now much more connected, but decision makers are harder than ever to reach.

 How to Build a Technology Stack that Solves the 3 Biggest Sales Problems

-- Lengthy on-boarding (“ramp up”) cycles and high turnover cause instability within a SDR team:
+1. Lengthy on-boarding cycles and high turnover cause instability within an SDR team:

-Multiple studies suggest the turnover rate for a SDR is just over 14 months.
-Complicating matters, Qvidian’s recent study found that that it takes a new sales representative an average of 7-9 months to be “fully productive.”
+Multiple studies suggest the turnover rate for an SDR is just over 14 months.
+Complicating matters, Qvidian’s recent study found that it takes a new sales representative an average of 7-9 months to be “fully productive.”

 Although “ramp up” time for new sales staff can be reduced with better new-hire training processes, turnover in this position is an issue that will always exist.

-- Regardless of industry, company size or revenue, SDRs struggle with time management – ultimately spending a disproportionate time on non-selling activities:
+2. Regardless of industry, company size or revenue, SDRs struggle with time management– ultimately spending a disproportionate time on non-selling activities:

 Productivity is difficult to quantify; however, an overwhelming amount of research concludes poor time management is a sales epidemic.
 SiriusDecisions even reports 65% of companies believe their sales representatives spend too much time on non-selling activities.
 And according to IDC, 1/3 of potential selling time is wasted due to poor sales enablement.

 Longstanding issues between sales and marketing stunt organizational growth.
 Sales may believe marketing is targeting the wrong job function, management level, or industries with its content strategy and overall value positioning.
-Conversely, marketing may believe campaigns are producing more qualified leads than are being converted.
+Conversely, marketing may believe campaigns produce more qualified leads than sales converts.

-Buying Consideration: Marketing is a key stakeholder in any sales investment, especially for SDRs, who are largely responsible for following up with prospects after marketing campaigns go out.
-Ideally, initial input and eventual buy-in from marketing leadership can help ensure that tools are strategically adopted in a way that serves both departments.
+Marketing is a key stakeholder in any sales investment.
+Ideally, initial input and eventual buy-in from marketing leadership can ensure technology adoption processes that serve both departments.
 The result will reduce technology overlaps and increase the likelihood of superior ROI from a sales technology stack.

-Contact us today to see how ZoomInfo’s marketing and sales solutions fit into your technology stack.
+Contact us today to see how ZoomInfo’s contact database fits into your sales technology stack.